morganericsson/msengcs/coursedescs/4DV006_MachineLearning1.md

 The grade A constitutes the highest grade on the scale and the remaining grades follow in descending order where the grade E is the lowest grade on the scale that will result in a pass.
 The grade F means that the student’s performance is assessed as fail.

-## Course literature
+## Literature

-Bishop, Christopher M. (2006).
+- Bishop, Christopher M. (2006).
 Pattern recognition and machine learning.
 New York, NY: Springer.
-James, Gareth, Witten, Daniela, Hastie, Trevor & Tibshirani, Robert, An introduction to statistical learning: with applications in R, Springer, New York, NY, 2013.
+- James, Gareth, Witten, Daniela, Hastie, Trevor & Tibshirani, Robert, An introduction to statistical learning: with applications in R, Springer, New York, NY, 2013.

 Supplementary literature may be provided by the institution if needed.

-## Overlap